 There's a variety of inexpensive gifts out there, including coffee or tea mugs or accessories, desk accessories, stationery, mini gift sets, and baked goods.
-Below are specific finds all under $25.
+Below are specific ideas under $25.

-1. Personalized Badge Reel, $8+ at Pish Posh Pendants
+1. Personalized Badge Reel (Similar Style), $8+ at Pish Posh Pendants

 This badge reel adds a personal touch to a practical everyday office item.

 2. Initial Journal, $10 at Confetti Momma Party